Jalson1982/jalson1982/README.md

 ### Hi there, I'm Jasmin!

-## I'm a software developer working at best tech company [Ministry of programming]
+## I'm a software developer working for best tech company [Ministry of programming]

 <br />